raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

     ![capture](images/capture17.png)

-1. This little script will be very similar to `starting`, except it will loop through costumes 9 to 12 and will stay working as long as `progress` is `< 9 or > 12`.
+1. This little script will be very similar to `starting`, except it will loop through costumes 9 to 12 and will stay working until `progress` is `< 9 or > 12`.
 Have a go at building the script shown below:

     ![capture](images/capture18.png)